MikeEmery/libsodium-server/README.md

 ## But... why?

-This was written as a prototype to deal with an environment where I couldn't statically nor dynamically link to libsodium, but I could spawn child processes.
+This was written as a solution to deal with an environment where I couldn't statically nor dynamically link to libsodium, but I could spawn child processes.

 ## Using it